mkbaldwin/mkbaldwin.github.io/_posts/2020-05-25-kotlin-part2-conditionals-loops.md

 When multiple conditional branches are required the `when` expression results in a much more concise code.
 The `when` expression requires that all possible branches must be covered.
 So, in this case, we must have an `else` branch.
 When using enumerations an else can be omitted when all values are covered by an existing branch.

-If all of the conditional branches are going to be comparisons with a single value we can pass that as an argument to the `when` expression.
+If all conditional branches are going to be comparisons with a single value we can pass that as an argument to the `when` expression.

 ```kotlin
 val count = 5